Theta-Limited/OpenAthena-Legacy-Python/README.md

 ```

-Next, enter the heading of the aircraft (in degrees, 0 is north and increasing clock-wise) and the angle of declination \[theta\] of the camera (in degrees, 0 is straight forward and increasing up to a maximum of 90 which is straight downwards)
+Next, enter the heading of the aircraft (in degrees, 0 is north and increasing clock-wise) and the angle of depression \[theta\] of the camera (in degrees, 0 is straight forward and increasing up to a maximum of 90 which is straight downwards)

-The accuracy of the positional resolution is better at steep angles (high theta) when the camera is not close to parallel with the ground near the target

 ```bash